 The proximity to Lake Tahoe (45 minutes) allows for residents to enjoy boating, hiking biking (road and mountain) and more without having to worry about a long drive.
 With an international airport less than 10 minutes from the University (and surrounding communities) and the San Francisco Bay Area about 3 hours by car, it is very easy to get anywhere in the world quickly.

 Featuring a variety of religious centers, two LGBTQIA+ resource and community centers, and a large population of political activists, Reno allows anyone to feel at home and to create change.
 Residents are known to be active participants in local, state and national political movements.
 Often visited by presidential candidates and other political leaders, Reno is an excellent place to gain first-hand knowledge of American politics.

 What some consider to be a top vacation spot, we call our backyard.
 There is always something happening in Reno and Lake Tahoe, making it a place you can easily call home.

-Please click on the links below to learn more.
-Links to apply online are included or will be posted shortly.
+Please click on the links below to learn more and apply online.